newageoflight/gsse-anki/protocols.md

     - The types with my name on them have leech highlighting and clickable tags built in to the template (you still need to download the [Clickable Tags](https://ankiweb.net/shared/info/1739176371) addon ofc...)
     - I didn't consider this enough of a problem for Image Occlusions which is why I haven't developed similar templates for them

+## Before sending final products to me
+- Do a self-audit first.
+Make sure all the cards are S20 compliant as per the [style guide](https://newageoflight.github.io/gsse-anki/style-guide/) and the already-audited cards in the deck.
+- Tag your cards!
+Follow the scheme I've already outlined.

 ## Export settings
 - If you're not confident with Git or Github, I'd prefer you export an APKG and send it to me for integration.
 Nonetheless, I still encourage everyone to learn.
 - If exporting an APKG: make sure you uncheck "Include scheduling information".
 We aren't learning in sync so this is unnecessary.
 - If exporting to CrowdAnki:
-    - Make sure you integrate the changes from the newest commit first!
-Either download the repo as a ZIP or pull it from Github.
+    - ALWAYS integrate the changes from the latest commit first!
+Import the CrowdAnki folder into your Anki.
     - Once you are sure you have, select the parent folder (i.e. the `gsse-anki` repository) and export here!
 Don't export into the `Anki_for_GSSE` deck folder otherwise you'll get a deck inside a deck

 ## The absolute basics of using Git, Github and Github Desktop